 Gorilla permits are in high demand and limited supply.
 To secure your permit, you must make the necessary payments as quickly as possible.
 Only eight people are allowed to spend an hour with each of the 19 habituated mountain gorilla families in Bwindi Impenetrable National Park.
 For the two families reserved for gorilla habituation experience, only four people are allowed.

-While you can book your gorilla permit directly through UWA, it is advisable to use the services of a licensed tour operator like Trek Africa Tours.
+While you can book your gorilla permit directly through UWA, it is advisable to use the services of a licensed tour operator like Trek Africa Expeditions.
 They can simplify the process by checking availability, reserving the permit, and making the necessary payments to UWA.
-Additionally, if you face any challenges or need to cancel or postpone your trip, Trek Africa Tours can assist you in contacting the relevant offices at UWA.
+Additionally, if you face any challenges or need to cancel or postpone your trip, Trek Africa Expeditions can assist you in contacting the relevant offices at UWA.

 If circumstances require you to reschedule your gorilla permit dates, it is possible to do so, but you need to top up the remaining 70% of the permit fee.
 The request for rescheduling must be submitted in writing to the Executive Director’s office, explaining the reasons for the change of dates.
 If approved, your permit will be moved to a future date.
 It is important to note that a gorilla permit can only be rescheduled twice.